zer0cache/matic-docs/docs/nightfall/tools/nightfall-wallet.md

 ## How to connect a Ledger Hardware Wallet to Nightfall
 There is a guide to connect your Ledger Hardware Wallet with Metamask in the official Metamask site [here](https://support.ledger.com/hc/en-us/articles/4404366864657-How-to-access-your-Ledger-Ethereum-ETH-account-via-Metamask?docs=true).

-Be sure to connect the Ehtereum App in your wallet and enable "blind signing" in the Ethereum App settings.
+Be sure to connect the Ethereum App in your wallet and enable "blind signing" in the Ethereum App settings.

 ## What are Commitments?